-After being indecisive for few months now, I decided to buy my first e-book reader last month.
-I went with Amazon KindleDX – the model prior to the newly released Kindle Wi-Fi (which got released few weeks after I bought KindleDX).
-I didn’t go with Apple iPad – it doesn’t have e-ink and so not easy on the eye, heavier than KindleDX (iPad is 700 grams and KindleDX is 535 Grams) and is a first generation device compared to KindleDX.
-I didn’t go with the competition like Nook or the Sony Reader because of my loyalty to Amazon – I am always impressed by their excellent customer service, world class self-service website and above all I believe they will surely survive and continue to grow in the expected churn in this industry.
-Above all an e-book reader is all about the choice of titles and ease of purchase.
-And I am not a fan of reading long chapters in any LCD/LED displays.
+After being indecisive for a few months now, I decided to buy my first e-book reader last month.
+I went with Amazon KindleDX – the model prior to the newly released Kindle Wi-Fi (which got released a few weeks after I bought KindleDX).
+I didn’t go with Apple iPad – it doesn’t have an e-ink and is so not easy on the eye, is heavier than KindleDX (iPad is 700 grams and KindleDX is 535 Grams) and is a first-generation device compared to KindleDX.
+I didn’t go with the competition like Nook or the Sony Reader because of my loyalty to Amazon – I am always impressed by their excellent customer service, world-class self-service website and above all, I believe they will surely survive and continue to grow in the expected churn in this industry.
+Above all, an e-book reader is all about the choice of titles and ease of purchase.
+And I am not a fan of reading long chapters on any LCD/LED displays.

-I ordered the device from Amazon website with my India Credit Card and had it shipped to my Chennai address.
-I got the device on July 13th (3rd business day from 8th July when I ordered)) – unbelievable.
-I was charged in total $530.70 (Device was $379, Shipping $13.49, Import Fees Deposit $138.21) for the device & shipping.
+I ordered the device from the Amazon website with my India Credit Card and had it shipped to my Chennai address.
+I got the device on July 13th (the 3rd business day from 8th July when I ordered)) – unbelievable.
+I was charged in total US$530.70 (Device was US$379, Shipping US$13.49, Import Fees Deposit US$138.21) for the device & shipping.

-My observations of using the device for last few weeks:
+My observations of using the device for the last few weeks:

 - Out of the box, the device came preconfigured with my Profile (username and password) stored.
-So nice of Amazon team.
+So nice of the Amazon team.
 I am sure no other OEM does this, even though they know everything about us when we order it on their site.
-The device came in a minimalist eco-friendly, easy to open packaging
+The device came in a minimalist eco-friendly, easy-to-open packaging

-- Amazon has published clear and easy to understand instructions for customers from outside USA, including India.
-Every other American e-commerce firm I know of, is focussed only with USA and for them customers from outside USA will be treated as “Aliens”
+- Amazon has published clear and easy-to-understand instructions for customers from the outside USA, including India.
+Every other American e-commerce firm I know of is focused only on the USA and for them, customers from the outside USA will be treated as “Aliens”

 - The Text to Speech feature where by it reads out a book – though I was sceptical of it, I found it to be very usable

 - The in-built dictionary (Oxford English) is a great feature.
-Many a times, I am lazy to pick up a dictionary (Even though my firm LIFCO publishes one for last 50 years) and refer for the word I didn’t understand.
+Many a time, I am lazy to pick up a dictionary (Even though my firm LIFCO publishes one for the last 50 years) and refer to the word I didn’t understand.
 With Kindle, I just need to move my cursor to any word and the full meaning is shown at the bottom of the screen.

-- The device, the feel of it and ease of reading is better than I imagined.
-I wish the device had touch, the buttons were Car Friendly (especially Text to Speech Pause/Play, Volume), a little bit lighter.
-I didn’t miss Colour display as the sharpness of the e-ink was as good as printed paper
+- The device, the feel of it and the ease of reading are better than I imagined.
+I wish the device had touched, the buttons were Car Friendly (especially Text to Speech Pause/Play, Volume), and a little bit lighter.
+I didn’t miss the Colour display as the sharpness of the e-ink was as good as printed paper

-- NewsPapers and Magazine are priced too high for an Indian customer.
-Selection of Indian Authors and titles are currently very limited
+- Newspapers and magazines are priced too high for an Indian customer.
+The selection of Indian Authors and titles is currently very limited

-- Ability to back load (copy) any PDF file from your PC to Kindle using USB.
-I loaded all my unread issues of IEEE Spectrum and actually read few of them over the weeks
+- Ability to backload (copy) any PDF file from your PC to Kindle using USB.
+I loaded all my unread issues of IEEE Spectrum and actually read a few of them over the weeks

 - The device charges through its MicroUSB Port using any standard USB charger

-Update (9/Sep/2010) : I was pleasantly surprised today to receive a refund of $41.38 out of the $138.21 paid as Import Fees Deposit.
-With this cost for Customs Duty to import my KindleDX to India is about Rs.4551.
+I was pleasantly surprised today to receive a refund of US$41.38 out of the US$138.21 paid as Import Fees Deposit.
+With this cost for Customs Duty to import my KindleDX to India is about INR 4551.
 Amazon, you are impressing me continuously!